7ksravan/BerkAI/BerkAI_Coupon_Acceptance_Rate_Analysis.md

 ## Future Work:

-1. Accessing granular data behind this dataset for further analysis (ex: some data is in bins. it would be interesting to look at the actual numbers).
+1. Accessing granular data behind this dataset for further analysis (ex: some data is in bins. it would be interesting to look at the actual numbers)
 2. Classification and clustering analysis of this data